qbnetworks/.github/profile/README.md

 QB Networks is a Free Software company which is holding and maintaining [Masscollabs Services](https://www.masscollabs.xyz) and its subprojects ...

+QB Networks is the umbrella organization for all related projects.
+This repository and associated domain names are owned by QB Networks.

+QB Networks is a federated umbrella organization for Free Software projects.
+All affiliated accounts and domain names belong to QB Networks.

 * [QB Networks](https://qbnetworks.xyz)
 * [Masscollabs Services](https://masscollabs.xyz)
 * [Procyberian Systems Distribution](https://procyberian.xyz)